About sexual assault

 - Encourage your child to accept offers of support from others.

-Your feelings when your child is sexually assaulted
+Looking after yourself when your child is sexually assaulted

-It’s important to look after your own wellbeing so you have the strength to support your child.
-Talking to friends or family can be a good start, but be clear that you want them to respect your child’s privacy.
 If you feel you can’t speak about it with people you know, you could try talking with a counsellor who specialises in sexual assault.

 You and your partner, if you have one, might have different feelings about this situation.
 It can be a good idea to seek counselling together to work out how best to support your child and how to manage any stress on your relationship.